AmritanshTiwari2160/Chatbot/README.md

 5. Website Integration: Easily navigate websites within the chat interface using the webbrowser module, expanding the scope of interaction.

 **Technologies Used:** </br>
-Python: The primary programming language used, showcasing proficiency in Python programming.</br>
+- **Python:** The primary programming language used, showcasing proficiency in Python programming.
-Streamlit: A toolkit for GUI development, used to create an interactive interface, demonstrating skills in graphical user interface design.</br>
+- **Streamlit:** A toolkit for GUI development, used to create an interactive interface, demonstrating skills in graphical user interface design.
-JSON: Employed for data storage, maintaining the knowledge base and tracking user interactions.</br>
+- **JSON:** Employed for data storage, maintaining the knowledge base and tracking user interactions.
-Difflib: Used for string matching, enhancing the accuracy of responses.</br>
+- **Difflib:** Used for string matching, enhancing the accuracy of responses.
-Webbrowser: Integrated for website navigation within the chatbot interface, adding additional functionality.
+- **Webbrowser:** Integrated for website navigation within the chatbot interface, adding additional functionality.